wovo/torsor/readme.md

 which makes addition meaningless because the sum would contain that unknown amount twice.

-So as a real world example:
+A real world example:
-the group of time differences (a ratio scale) which can be added or subtracted, and multiplied or divided by a scalar, has an associated torsor which is the group of moments in time (an interval scale).
+the group of time differences (a ratio scale, which can be added or subtracted, and multiplied or divided by a scalar), has an associated torsor which is the group of moments in time (an interval scale).
 Such moments can not be meaningfully added, or